 Know that worry isn’t always a detriment — although “you need to manage it and control it and be rational about it,” says Williams.
 “I just try to remind myself on a regular basis that the concerns that I have are largely within my control to manage — and that if I’m attentive and I watch my own thoughts go by, I can get on top of them,” she says.
 As for Curtis, he says that changing the way he thinks about retirement investments has been key.
 He advocates separating the principal from the appreciation — noting that even if your investments didn’t increase in value, you’d still have an income stream.

 That can make you feel safer.

-The fear: What if I can’t ignore the “noise”?
-We’re living smack-dab in the middle of the Information Age—meaning streams of media, content and data are constantly at our fingertips.
+We’re living smack-dab in the middle of the Information Age — meaning streams of media, content, and data are constantly at our fingertips.
 Curtis got into the habit of staying up past midnight in Pacific Standard Time so he could check on the Asian and European markets before he went to bed.
-“I worry: [Do] I disconnect from that enough to allow me to see the big picture?,” he says, noting that it’s important for all of us as investors to keep a long-term focus, because the further removed you are, the clearer the trends—and the idea that short-term dips don’t affect long-term outcome—become.
+“I worry: [Do] I disconnect from that enough to allow me to see the big picture?” he says, noting that it’s important for all of us as investors to keep a long-term focus, because the further removed you are, the clearer the trends — and the idea that short-term dips don’t affect long-term outcome — become.

 Squash it: Step back from your phone, computer or television for designated periods of time.
 Focusing on financial fears can cause them to multiply, says Curtis, especially into questions like, Am I making enough?
 Am I keeping up?
 Am I smart?
 “Forget all that,” he says.
 “Every now and then when I do get rocked, it’s probably when I’ve let some external issue creep in.”
 So, ask yourself: What am I an expert on?
 The answer includes: “yourself, your situation, your goals, and objectives,” he says.
 “Keep those in the forethought.”